PTAB

 4. Arguments Regarding Discretionary Denial

-• Under §314(a), Petitioner provided a stipulation that if the Board institutes the IPR, Petitioner will not pursue in the parallel district court litigation any ground that was raised or could have reasonably been raised in the petition.
+- Petitioner argued against discretionary denial under §314(a), providing a stipulation that if review is instituted, it will not pursue in the parallel district court litigation any ground raised or that could have reasonably been raised in the petition.

-• Under §325(d), Petitioner asserted that the primary references (Ho, Jiau, Aoki, and Kim) were neither cited nor considered during the original prosecution of the ’662 patent.
-Petitioner argued the references are not cumulative because they disclose the key limitation of "displaying an object at the designated non-promotional location," which the Examiner had previously found missing from the prior art of record.
+- Petitioner also argued against denial under §325(d), asserting that the prior art references relied upon (Ho, Jiau, Aoki, and Kim) were not considered during the original prosecution.
+Petitioner contended these references are not cumulative and are material, as they teach the very limitation—"displaying an object at the designated non-promotional location"—that the Examiner found missing from the prior art of record, which led to the patent's allowance.

 5. Relief Requested

-• Petitioner requests that the Board institute an inter partes review and cancel claims 1-20 of the ’662 patent as unpatentable.
+- Petitioner requests institution of an inter partes review and cancellation of claims 1-20 of the ’662 patent as unpatentable.